-Landlords must protect their tenants' deposits
+Landlords must protect their tenants’ deposits - .PDF file.

 Now more than ever before, landlords need to ensure they have fully protected their tenants’ deposits.
 Failure to do so could lead to a financial penalty of up to three times the original bond and an inability to regain possession of their own property — significant consequences, which can so easily be avoided.